thearmanqureshi/AI-Theme-Generator/README.md

 ## Installation
 ### Prerequisites
 Ensure you have the following installed:
-- Node.js (Env API Key Or Set Manually)
+- Node.js (Env API Key Or Set API Key Manually)
 - Vercel CLI (for deployment)

 ### Steps